-Change of Major, Minor or Advisor
+Change of Major or Advisor

-Students wishing to add or change a major or minor can do so by sending an email message from their Sage account to the Office of Academic Advising (academicadvising@sage.edu) with their name, ID number, and the new major or minor they wish to declare.
+Students wishing to add or change a major may do so by sending an email message from their Sage account to the Office of Academic Advising (academicadvising@sage.edu) with their name, ID number, and the new major or minor they wish to declare.
 All academic program changes require the approval of the Advising Office.
 Students should consult with the Office of Financial Aid if the major change will affect scholarship status or extend graduation beyond the original anticipated completion date.
-If approved, the request is forwarded to the Registrar's Office for processing and the student is assigned a new faculty major or minor advisor.
+If approved, the request is forwarded to the Registrar's Office for processing and the student is assigned a new faculty advisor.